TO ALL MEMBERS OF THE COLORADO COLLEGE COMMUNITY:

 Information for Faculty/Staff

-The fee for a faculty and staff members is dependant on yearly salary.
+The fee for a faculty and staff members is dependent on yearly salary.
 These fees are structured as follows:

 - $150 per academic year for individuals with an annual salary of $25,000 or less.